ibm-cloud-docs/power-iaas/about-power-virtual-server.md

 ## Hardware specifications
 {: #hardware-specifications}

-The following IBM Power Systems can host a {{site.data.keyword.powerSys_notm}}: IBM Power System E880 (9119-MHE) (Dallas and Washington only), IBM Power System S922 (9009-22A), and IBM Power System E980 (9080-M9S) (Data centers other than Dallas and Washington).
+The following IBM Power Systems can host a {{site.data.keyword.powerSys_notm}}: IBM Power System E880 (9080-M9S) (Dallas and Washington only), IBM Power System S922 (9009-22A), and IBM Power System E980 (9080-M9S) (Data centers other than Washington).
 For more information about these systems and how they're used inside the {{site.data.keyword.powerSys_notm}} service, see their data sheets and the hardware overview table.

 If you'd like to compare your current environment's performance to what's available through the {{site.data.keyword.powerSys_notm}} service, see the [IBM Power Systems performance report](https://www.ibm.com/downloads/cas/K90RQOW8){: new_window}{: external}.
 For a more condensed comparison, see [IBM Power Systems CPW performance data comparison](https://www.itechsol.com/wp-content/uploads/2018/07/IBM-Power-Systems-CPW-Performance-Data-Comparison-P7-vs-P8-vs-P9-rev3-July-2018.pdf){: new_window}{: external}.
 {: tip}